 3. VA Loan

-VA loans are backed by the Department of Veteran Affairs.
+The Department of Veteran Affairs backs VA loans.
 These types of loans are available to nurses and other medical professionals who have served in any branch of the armed forces or the reserves.

 Borrowers must also be on active duty or honorably discharged to be eligible.
 However, VA loans are especially lenient on minimum credit scores.
 Instead of requiring a minimum credit score, lenders are required to look at your entire loan profile.